 Research: My research is on international criminal courts and the ICC in particular, foreign-imposed regime change and international conflict, predicting effectiveness in war, and the causal effects of civil war violence on postwar life.
 My research agenda on the ICC builds on my doctoral dissertation (reviewed here) and draws together statistical analyses and declassified documents from archives in Washington and London to examine the origins of support for the court among great-power democracies in the twentieth-century, the reasons why so many autocracies have granted jurisdiction to the court after 1998, and the effects of court prosecutions on domestic politics.
 It argues that the trade-off between concerns of national security and concerns about the exposure to international prosecution has determined whether states would support the court.
 It also contends that since its inception, the court’s ability to create credible information about international crimes has given it an important influence over international development capital flows.

-Teaching: At the American University of Sharjah, I have taught public international law, human rights, international political economy, and international relations.
-Since 2016 I have also led the American University of Sharjah’s moot court team in research on the practice of international litigation and oral advocacy before the International Court of Justice.
+Teaching: Previously at the American University of Sharjah, I taught public international law, human rights, international political economy, and international relations.
+Since 2016 I also led the American University of Sharjah’s moot court team in research on the practice of international litigation and oral advocacy before the International Court of Justice.
 See my recruiting slides here.
 Our team was the United Arab Emirates national team at the White & Case International Rounds of the 2017 Philip C. Jessup International Law Moot Court Competition in Washington, D.C.
 We won the inaugural Gulf Cooperation Council Jessup Friendly competition in Kuwait in 2017.
 Previously, at New York University Shanghai I assisted in the design and instruction of an interdisciplinary course titled Global Perspectives on Society for all freshmen of the inaugural Class of 2017 and the Class of 2018.
 At New York University and Emory University, I taught courses on human rights, international law, and civil war.
 Syllabi and slides are below, and a package of evidence of teaching effectiveness is available by request.